camunda/camunda-docs/docs/self-managed/platform-deployment/kubernetes.md

 - Remote cloud service for prod, like Google GKE, Azure AKS, Amazon EKS, etc.

 :::note
-Be aware that we only officially test the Google GEK environment.
+Be aware that we only officially test the Google GKE environment.
 :::

 Optional tools related to Camunda Platform 8: